 NRC’s Privacy Statement

-We process personal data in accordance with the Norwegian Personal Data Act.
+We process personal data in accordance with the EU General Data Protection Regulation (GDPR).
 We store data on how you use our services when this is necessary for us to provide you with the best possible service, such as when you place orders, when we send you a delivery and any other contact we may have with you.
 We also use this data to generate statistics and understand trends, as well as to improve, offer, and develop our products and services.
 As a data subject in our systems, you have the right to gain access to your personal data and, within the framework of the law, request that this data be corrected or deleted if it contains omissions or is incorrect.

 1. PERSONAL DATA

 The Norwegian Refugee Council (NRC) takes privacy and security seriously.
 At the same time, we want to give you the best possible user experience when you visit our website.